steve8x8/Libre2Link-Nightscout/README.md

 - Archive: create a tarball in `SAVE/` of `tmp/`, `data/` and `log/`
 - Clean up: remove whole `tmp/` subtree, possibly do the same with `data/`

+- *This can also be done by running `make all` after connecting your smartphone*.

+### Get only sensor record(s):

+- Run `make serial`.
+This will backup the database, fetch the latest sensor records from Nightscout, upload the yet unknown ones, and finally clean up.

 ## Volume of data collected:

-- The database storing the glucose values, `sas.db`,  grows by about 10MB per month.
+- The database storing the glucose values, `sas.db`,  grows by about 10MB per month, or 5MB per sensor lifetime.
+  Each (uncompressed) tarball will have about the same size!

 ## Tested on: